steve-barnard/steve-barnard/README.md

 ### Hi, I'm Steve  👋

-## I'm a Data Scientist, Machine Learning Engineer, Data Engineer, and Enthusiast of Applied ML Research !
+## I'm a Sr. Data Scientist, Machine Learning Engineer, Data Engineer, and Enthusiast of Applied ML Research !

-- 🔭  I’m currently working on azure data engineering pipelines.
+- 🔭  I’m currently working on applied NLP services and Predictive Risk Models.
 - 🌱  I’m always working on learning new tools in Machine Learning from Biostatistics to NLP to GANs to RL to Financial forecasting.
 - :wave:  I’m looking to collaborate with other content creators
-- 🥅  2021-22 Goals: Build more open-source tools for researchers and other data scientists, and share more of my knowledge with the community.
+- 🥅  Goals: Share more of my knowledge with the community.
-- ⚡  Fun fact: I love to brew beer, compose music, run, build projects with Raspberry Pis, and play guitar.
+- ⚡  Fun fact: I love to brew beer, run, build projects with Raspberry Pis, and compose music.

 ## Education:
-- Carnegie Mellon : Masters of Science in Business Analytics (applied machine learning to business)
+- Carnegie Mellon : Masters of Science in Business Analytics (applied machine learning)
-- Loyola University Chicago: Biology (interest in Viral oncolytics - no formal research in this field at this institution during my attendance)
+- Loyola University Chicago: Biology (interest in viral oncolytics and bioinformatics)

 ### Connect with me: